PIA-Group/epibox_app/README.md

-# EpiBOX app
-## Sharing the burden of data collection
+# EpiBOX, the Mobile App
+## A Research Tool to Stimulate Collaboration Within Biosignal Collection

-EpiBOX is a user-friendly solution for long-term monitorings, enabling researchers to delegate the task of data collection to less proficient individuals.
+EpiBOX was developed as a way to enable researchers to escalate their data collection process by leveraging the human resources available.
+By providing a versatile, discreet, user-friendly and open-source system, operated through a mobile application, we hope to enable researchers to delegate the task of data collection to less proficient individuals.

 EpiBOX app is a user-friendly interface to configure, start, visualize, pause and stop acquisitions with wearable devices.
 Currently, EpiBOX supports BITalino-based equipments allowing for the recording, storage and visualization of up to 12 channels simmultaneously.

+[currently available for Android OS only]

+## Requirements
-This mobile app is complementary to the Python package epibox (available @ [epibox (GitHub)](https://github.com/anascacais/epibox) and [epibox (PyPI)](https://pypi.org/project/epibox/)), designed for use with a Raspberry Pi.
+- This mobile app is complementary to the Python package epibox (available @ [epibox (GitHub)](https://github.com/anascacais/epibox) and [epibox (PyPI)](https://pypi.org/project/epibox/))
+- It also requires a Raspberry Pi set up as a wireless access point and MQTT broker in order to ensure communication between the mobile app and the recording unit (RPi itself or another Linux device).

 ## Features